joewyman1/Octoprint-Fire-Detector--AI/README.md

-A octoprint plugin that watches  the webcam's snapshots, and alerts the user if a fire is detected.
+An Octoprint plugin that watches  the webcam's snapshots, and alerts the user if a fire is detected.

-With anything hot and electrical, it is a fire hazzard to run it unattended.
-Unfortunatley for longer prints, this is unavoidable.
+With anything hot and electrical, it is a fire hazard to run it unattended.
+And Unfortunately for longer prints, this is unavoidable.
 That's where our plugin comes in.

 ## Authors